hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 * `cluster_config.0.software_config.0.properties` - A list of the properties used to set the daemon config files.
    This will include any values supplied by the user via `cluster_config.software_config.override_properties`

+* `cluster_config.0.lifecycle_config.0.idle_start_time` - Time when the cluster became idle
+  (most recent job finished) and became eligible for deletion due to idleness.

 ## Timeouts